teaxyz/teaBASE/Docs/clean-install-guide.md

 Before clean installing generate your clean install pack with teaBASE.

 > [!INFO]
-> Add all files that are not otherwise backed up to cloud services, eg. the
+> Add all files that are not otherwise backed up to cloud services, e.g. the
 > working sources for your projects.
 >
 > Take advantage of things like iCloud Drive to have other documents restored